-Trump Moves To Block Release Of Full Mueller Report Using Executive Privilege
+Trump Moves To Block Release Of Full Mueller Report, Using Executive Privilege

 “Chairman Nadler is asking the attorney general of the United States to break the law and commit a crime by releasing information that he knows he has no legal authority to have,” she added.

-Nadler has been relentless in his fight for the full report and recently threatened to hold former White House counsel Don McGahn — who resigned from his position after Trump asked him to fire Mueller during the investigation— in contempt of Congress if he doesn’t testify before the committee.
+Nadler has been relentless in his fight for the full report, and recently threatened to hold former White House counsel Don McGahn — who resigned from his position after Trump allegedly asked him to fire Mueller during the investigation— in contempt of Congress, should McGahn decline to testify before the committee.

-In a joint statement, House Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer called the Trump’s assertion of executive privilege “a stunning act of political cynicism and a brazen violation of the oath we all take.”
+In a joint statement, House Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer called Trump’s assertion of executive privilege “a stunning act of political cynicism and a brazen violation of the oath we all take.”

-On the other hand, Republicans are supporting the president, and Senate Majority Leader Mitch McConnell suggested that the pushback from Democrats is “grieving” from the result of the Russia probe.
+On the other hand, Republicans are supporting the president.
+Senate Majority Leader Mitch McConnell suggested that the pushback from Democrats is “grieving” from the result of the Russia probe.
 The investigation did not establish that the Trump campaign colluded with Russia, and also failed to reach a conclusion on obstruction of justice charges against the president.

-As The Inquisitr reported yesterday, Barr’s latest letter to Nadler, which is available on DocumentCloud, provoked Congress to impeach Trump to obtain the Mueller report.
-But Democratic leaders in Congress don’t seem to keen on the idea, and Pelosi previously dismissed the idea of impeaching the president.
+As The Inquisitr reported yesterday, Barr’s latest letter to Nadler — which is available on DocumentCloud — may have provoked Congress to seek to impeach Trump in order to obtain the Mueller report.
+But Democratic leaders in Congress don’t seem too keen on the idea, and Pelosi previously dismissed the idea of impeaching the president.